Guardsmen’s Quick Action Saves Life

+Driving through rains storms from Leawood towards Lawrence on Kansas Highway 10, Spc.
+Darin McQueen, Headquarters Company, 2nd Combined Arms Battalion, 137th Infantry Regiment, Kansas Army National Guard tank loader, noticed a young girl who appeared to be sitting on a bridge with her feet hanging off the side and immediately told Staff Sgt.
+Joshua Thompson, Detachment 1, Company C, 2-137th non-commissioned officer in charge.

-Guardsmen save a young woman from committing suicide the afternoon of May 25, 2020 while driving back to Lawerence, Kansas.
-Soldiers mobilized in Lawrence, Kansas are currently assisting with a food packaging and distribution mission as part of the Kansas National Guard COVID-19 response.
-(U.S. Army photo by Staff Sgt.
-Dakota Helvie, 105th Mobile Public Affairs Detachment)
+The Soldiers mobilized in Lawrence are currently assisting with a food packaging and distribution mission as part of the Kansas National Guard COVID-19 response.

+“It was very unusual to see someone sitting on the bridge - when it was raining pretty heavily - meant someone wasn’t doing okay,” McQueen said.
+“With all the military training we attend, learning to spot indicators, this was just a more obvious one.”

+“Specialist McQueen was very adamant about stopping to check on her,” Sgt.
+Caleb Grady, Company B, 2-137th tank commander said.
+“His insistence really got us to come together to know that this needed to be addressed.”

 |Date Taken: